 Anyways, just in case anyone picked up an old copy of RT2 Platinum and saw the “50 new maps” on the cover and was disappointed to find only 49, or saw “over 125 scenarios” on the back (because of the Alaska omission, there were exactly 125, not “over” 125), download the Alaska map.
 It’s a nicely done scenario

-Also, if you’re still playing RT2 after all this time, there’s a patch we made in 2003 (the 1.56 patch) that adjusts screen scrolling speed for today’s fast computers.
+Also, if you’re still playing RT2 after all this time, there’s a patch we made in 2003 [2017 EDIT – I had a link here to the 1.56 patch on a site called Fileshack that is no longer valid as of 2017 – it seems Fileshack as a whole is gone] that adjusts screen scrolling speed for today’s fast computers.
 RT2 was developed on a Pentium-Pro 200 Mhz, and so the effects of today’s 10-20X faster machines weren’t readily foreseeable or testable… The patch also adds support for using the middle mouse wheel for zooming in and out.

 While you’re at it, you can check out some of the other 459 RT2 maps on the site, or the mere 49 RT3 maps (RT3 maps were harder to make, and the fan community for making them never got on board RT3 quite the way they had for RT2.)